TechByTheNerd/SysAdminConfigAndScripts/src/scripts/bash/README.md

 This is used to enable a simple operating-system firewall.
 This enables SSH and web server ports (port 80 for http, and 443 for SSL).
 Please note that the line to turn on the firewall is commented out.

+> ** ⚠️ WARNING:**
+> ---
-> **WARNING:** You really need to make sure you have all of these settings correct, or else you will be locked out of your own server.
+> You really need to make sure you have all of these settings correct, or else you will be locked out of your own server.
 For example, if you run SSH on a different port, like port `2222`, then you'd need an incoming `allow` for `2222/tcp`.

 ## Script: `update.sh`